Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 now in my life, I have reached a point where I,

-in a way, have
+in a way, have,

-after I closed on those 40 properties, it was this dopamine hit that I've never
+it was this dopamine hit that I've never you know encountered before

-and there was so much upside to the deal.
-And now I see that those deals are out there, and I'm just so hungry to go get more.
+and there was so much upside to the deal and now I see that those deals are out there and I'm just so hungry to go get more and I know the formula I know how to raise the capital I know how set up the cap stack I know how to do all the stuff

-But one of the things I want to touch on, just for anyone that's watching that wants to learn, is
+but one of the things I want to touch on just for anyone that's watching that wants to learn is

-the management aspect of,
+the management aspect of

 So

-the man, and I've had nightmare situations happen with the management.
+I've had nightmare situations happen with the management.
 Not imagined.

-Yeah, I feel like it's inevitable in real estate, whether it's Section 8 or just
+I feel like it's inevitable in real estate, whether it's Section 8 or just

-in general.
-Yeah, and so I've had multiple
+And so I've had multiple

 cases where I should have probably gone out there.